cjen07/gobblet-gobblers/README.md

 - [x] no re-login without logout, add back button
 - [ ] install banners and add to homescreen
 - [ ] add logo, background and a better board
+- [ ] add user instruction on init

 ### to-do for system
 - [x] add github link